In-person library services are suspended until further notice. Access library resources remotely - learn more

 NDNU students, faculty, and staff may access the library resources, online subscription databases, check out material, and login to library computers using their NDNU email username and password.

 Guests that are not enrolled at NDNU are welcome to visit the library, view material, and ask librarians for assistance, but cannot check out material, use the computers, or access the online subscription databases.
-Campus wifi is currently not available for campus guests; please note that cell phone reception is spotty inside the library.
+Campus wifi is currently not available for campus guests.

 Some areas of the library are not accessible to students with disabilities.
 The second floor is only accessible by stairs.
 Please ask library staff for assistance and we will be glad to help.
 The library has a dedicated disability computer that can be accessed by students in wheelchairs.
 A reading device is available for vision-impaired students.
 Other services for disabled students are available with Counseling, Health and Disability Services.

 The library general collection contains 120,000 print books that are organized using the ‘Library of Congress Classification’ (LOC) system.
 The LOC classification arranges material by subject using an alphanumeric system that produces unique ‘call numbers’ for each item.
 An item's call number is listed in the online catalog for each item in our collection.
 All items are labeled with their unique call number.
 Use the call number displayed in the online catalog to find materials in the library.
 If you need assistance locating materials, please ask at the front Circulation Desk for help.